mandelsoft/logging/README.md

 The sink for this logger is configured to accept messages according to the log level determined by th rule set of the logging context for the given message context.

+*Remark*: Returned `logr.Logger`s are always using a sink with the base level 0, which is potentially shifted to the level of the base `logr.Logger` used to setup the context, when forwarding to the original sink.
+This means they are always directly using the log levels 0..*n*.

 If no rules are configured, the default logger of the context is used independently of the  given arguments.
 The given message context information is